SupportPi/aciv/README.md

-# aiv
+# aciv
-apply in viewport
+apply classes in viewport

 # how to use
 call aiv.init to Start and aiv.kill to end.